AnastasyMeleshko/rsschool-cv/cv.md

 There I began to get interested in Frontend Development and after work I studied this direction on my own using resources on the YouTube.
 Further I went to the six-month [TeachMeSkills courses](https://teachmeskills.by/kursy-programmirovaniya/frontend-html-css-javascript-minsk), where I deepened my knowledge, but after passed them I considered my level of knowledge still not enough and continued to learn by myself.

-After that, I changed my career in the direction of international finance and got a job as an international Financial Analyst at EPAM, where I am still working now.
-Having gained more than 2 years experience in the field of financial analysis, I realized that I would like to work in the field of Frontend Development.
+After that, I changed my career in the direction of international finance and got a job as an international Financial Analyst at EPAM, where I worked till August 2022.
+Having gained about 3 years experience in the field of financial analysis, I realized that I would like to work in the field of Frontend Development.
 This sphere impresses me with the possibility of self-realization, the vision of the result of my work and wide possibility to develop my way of thinking.
-Since October 2021, I have taken Intellect Fox courses to renew my knowledge in the field of Frontend development and from December 2021 I started taking RSS courses in EPAM in order to deepen my knowledge and become a worthy Frontend Developer in future.
+Since October 2021, I have taken 6 months [Intellect Fox](https://intellectfox.com/) courses to renew my knowledge in the field of Frontend development and at the same time I learnt at RSS courses (0-1 stages) in EPAM in order to deepen my knowledge and become a worthy Frontend Developer in future.
+After all that I was so much interested in programming that I began to study Computer science in [EHU/EPAM School of Digital Engineering] (https://en.ehu.lt/studies/computer-science/) from Sep, 2022.
+So now I am in process of receiving my third hight education.
+RSS is best place for me to be a part of Frontend community, to take an arm on my pulse, so I am here once again to cover all my blind spots in knowledges and be better.

 I hope that my ability to learn, patience and self dedication will help me on this way, and I become a professional Frontend Developer.

 ***
 ### Skills and Proficiency:
 * HTML5, CSS3
-* JavaScript Basics
+* JavaScript
 * Git, GitHub
 * VS Code, WebStorm IDE
-* Figma
-* Adobe Photoshop
+* Figma, Adobe Photoshop
+* React
 ***
 ### Code example:
 *Write a bubble sort algorithm in JavaScript*